manchmod/docs/content/Automation/Hashicorp/PackerESXScripts.md

 This script currently builds machines with static IP addresses - this should be templated so we can re-use a single OVF and dynamically set IP before boot

+### CAVEATS - README!
+- this ONLY works against an esxi host and not vcenter
+- for some reason this only works against local storage in the esxi host. vmkfstools appears to make a truncated vmdk when used against NFS, at least in my environment.
+- you cannot use a distributed port group for the network, those can only be used by vcenter.
+You must use a local portgruop.

 ### requirements
 https://blog.ukotic.net/2019/03/05/configuring-esxi-prerequisites-for-packer/

-NOTE: this works against an esxi host and not vcenter

 - ssh enabled on the esxi host
 - govc (`brew install govmomi/tap/govc`)